UK police are searching for a man with a crossbow after BBC radio commentator's family is killed

 “At about eight o’clock last night, I was watching the football on television, and suddenly a helicopter landed in the lawn outside my flat, which is at the top of this road, and then my phone started going, and I was told that there was a major incident here in Bushey and we should all keep away because there was somebody apparently on the run," he told the BBC.

-Addressing the suspect directly, Simpson said: “Kyle, if you are seeing or hearing this, please make contact with the police.”
+Addressing the suspect directly, Chief Superintendent Jon Simpson said “Kyle, if you are seeing or hearing this, please make contact with the police.”

 Britain's new home secretary, Yvette Cooper, said she is being kept “fully informed” about the “truly shocking” incident.